 - SLR Consulting

-Some of these firms offer specialist advice or specialise in environmental assessment, while other large consultancy firms are involved with a range of different industries.
+Some of these firms specialise in environmental assessment, while other large consultancy firms are involved with a range of different industries.
 You can search the list of environmental consultancies and service providers at the ENDS Directory.

-The UK government's Department for Environment, Food & Rural Affairs (Defra) works with a number of public bodies and agencies, including:
+The UK government's Department for Environment, Food & Rural Affairs (Defra) works with 33 public bodies and agencies, including:

 - Agriculture and Horticulture Development Board (AHDB)